RaulDiodiu/rap-handson-travel-docs/installation/Installation.md

 >**Note** Even if you already happen to have Eclipse installed we urge you to install it again due to compatibility reasons with the Eclipse and ADT versions together with BTP Trial.

->**Note** You may have to leave your company's VPN!
+>**Note** You may have to **leave your company's VPN**!
 The connection to Eclipse's plugin repository may fail otherwise.

-Go to [Eclipse 2021-09](https://www.eclipse.org/downloads/packages/release/2021-09/r/eclipse-ide-java-developers) and download the version fitting your operating system.
+Go to [Eclipse 2021-12](https://www.eclipse.org/downloads/packages/release/2021-12/r/eclipse-ide-java-developers) and download the version fitting your operating system.

->**Note** There are two different options: At the center top, *Download Links* provides a ZIP-file which simply has to be unpacked on your computer.
-The orange button on the right will download an installer which you'll have to run afterwards - basically you can choose your preferred option yourself.
+>**Note** There are two different options: At the center top, *Download Links* provides a **ZIP-file** which simply has to be unpacked on your computer - this might be the easier option based on your preferences.
+The orange button on the right will download an **installer** which you'll have to run afterwards - basically you can choose your preferred option yourself.
 For the latter, select *Eclipse IDE for Java Developers* if asked.
 The default installation settings should fit our needs and remain unchanged.

 When the installation finished you can launch Eclipse.
 You will be asked for a workspace and can set this as default for the future.

-Now we'll install the ABAP Development Tools (ADT): Click *Help* > *Install new Software...* in Eclipse and enter https://tools.hana.ondemand.com/2021-09/ into the field *Work with*.
+Now we'll install the ABAP Development Tools (ADT): Click *Help* > *Install new Software...* in Eclipse and enter https://tools.hana.ondemand.com/2021-12/ into the field *Work with*.
 Click *Add...* and store the plugin URL under the name *ADT*.
 After adding, the available tools will be loaded.
 Active the checkbox for *ABAP Development Tools* and click on *Next >*.
 On the following page again *Next >*, then accept the license terms and click *Finish*.
 You'll see the installation progress in the lower right corner of Eclipse.
 In some cases you have to explicitly state that you're trusting the signers SAP and Eclipse.
 After the installation Eclipse has to be restarted.
 Close the welcome tab and open the ABAP perspective by clicking *Window* > *Perspective* > *Open Perspective* > *Other* > *ABAP*.

 Now we'll install the abapGit AddOn: Click *Help* > *Install new Software...* in Eclipse and enter https://eclipse.abapgit.org/updatesite/ this time.
 Select *abapGit for ABAP Development Tools (ADT)* for installation.
 Continue the installation wizard like you did for ADT.
 After the installation Eclipse has to be restarted.
 Now you can access the abapGit View by clicking *Window* > *Show View* > *Other...* > *abapGit Repositories*.